Biotext

 So instead of a fact sheet telling your staff about procedure changes, you might need an infographic for your intranet, and staff meetings that walk them through the new procedure step by step.
 Instead of a single large report for several audiences, you might need a technical report and then a summary report in plain English.
 Instead of a poster, you might need an interactive webpage.

-By designing an impact strategy, we may not give you what you want, but we will give you what you need.
+By designing a content strategy, we may not give you what you want, but we will give you what you need.